 To obtain warranty service, call the GARMIN Customer Service department (913-397-8200) for a returned merchandise tracking number.
-The unit should be securely packaged with the tracking number clearly marked on the outside of the package, and sent freight prepaid and insured to a GARMIN warranty service station.
+The unit should be securely packaged with the tracking number clearly marked on the outside of the package and sent freight prepaid and insured to a GARMIN warranty service station.
 A copy of the original sales receipt is required as the proof of purchase for warranty repairs.
-GARMIN retains the exclusive right to repair or replace the unit or software at its sole discretion.
+GARMIN retains the exclusive right to repair or replace the unit or software or offer a full refund of the purchase price at its sole discretion.
+SUCH REME-DY SHALL BE YOUR SOLE AND EXCLUSIVE REMEDY FOR ANY BREACH OF WARRANTY.

-© 1997 GARMIN Corporation 1200 E. 151st Street, Olathe, KS USA 66062 GARMIN (Europe) Ltd. - Unit 5, The Quadrangle, Abbey Park, Romsey, Hampshire, SO51 9AQ, UK Part Number 190-00134-00 Rev. C Printed in Taiwan
+© 1999 GARMIN Corporation

+1200 E. 151st Street, Olathe, KS 66062 USA

+GARMIN (Europe) Ltd. - Unit 5, The Quadrangle, Abbey Park, Romsey, UK SO51 9AQ UK